Aldi Came Out As The UK’s Cheapest Supermarket In August – But Is That The Full Story?

 One thing I’ve started doing is checking the supermarket’s website in advance, from the comfort of home.

 I add the items I want into the online basket, and once I’ve included everything I need, I take a proper look, in peace and quiet, at the loyalty card prices and offers.
-That way, I can make calm, intentional decisions about where to swap my usual brands for discounted ones.
+That way, I can make calm, intentional decisions about which brands to swap for discounted ones.

 Once I’m done, I print off the basket, and that becomes my shopping list!
 It helps keep me organised in-store, and it also reduces the chance of impulse buys, because I’ve already made the decisions in advance.
 Having that structure makes the whole process less stressful and far more budget-friendly.